Azumaya algebras with involution and classical semisimple group schemes: The fibered categories and

-\textbf{Definition:} The fibered category of degree $n$ Azumaya algebras with involution of type $*$ associated to the above pseudo-functor is denoted by $Az_*^n \rightarrow Sch_S$.\\
+\begin{defn} The fibered category of degree-$n$ Azumaya algebras with involution of type $*$ associated to the above pseudo-functor is denoted by $Az_*^n \rightarrow Sch_S$. \end{defn}

-\textbf{Definition:} The fibered category $GS_*^n \rightarrow Sch_S$ of rank $n$ adjoint group schemes with absolutely simple fibers of type $*$ (where $*$ is A, B, C or D) is defined in a similar way where morphisms in every fiber $GS_*^n(U)$ are isomorphisms.
+\begin{defn} The fibered category $GS_*^n \rightarrow Sch_S$ of rank-$n$ adjoint group schemes with absolutely simple fibers of type $*$ (where $*$ is A, B, C or D) is defined in a similar way where morphisms in every fiber $GS_*^n(U)$ are isomorphisms. \end{defn}

 \begin{prop} The fibered categories $Az_*^n \rightarrow Sch_S$ and $GS_*^n \rightarrow Sch_S$ are stacks for the \etale topology.
 In fact, they are gerbes. \end{prop} \begin{proof} By standard arguments from decent theory, it is easy to see that $GS_*^n \rightarrow Sch_S$ is a stack for the \etale topology.
 It is a gerbe by Proposition \ref{prop:grp_etale}.
 For the case of $Az_*^n$, we note from descent theory that quasi-coherent sheaves (as well as the morphisms) satisfy descent for the fpqc topology (\cite[Chapter 6, Theorem 4]{neron}) and hence also for the \etale topology.
 Quasi-coherent sheaves together with additional structure such as an algebra structure and involutions also descend (see for example \cite[\S4.2.2 and \S4.2.3]{vistoli_descent} or \cite[Chapter II, Theorem 3.4]{azumaya_descent}).
 This shows that $Az_*^n\rightarrow Sch_S$ is a stack for the \etale topology.
 It is a gerbe by Proposition \ref{prop:local_azumaya}. \end{proof}